Thinking about joining us at Brookvale Curl Curl Scout Group? Read on...

 When most people think of a Scout group they tend to think only in terms of youth members.
 However, our Group knows that the parents and guardians are an important and integral part of the group as well.
 As a parent or guardian, we ask that you encourage you child to draw as much out of Scouts as possible.
 On the philosophy of many hands make light work, we also ask that you think about what you personally can offer the group.

-Being a volunteer, non profit organisation, it is up to the Group to be self sufficient financially, and we have an extremely successful fundraising system in place to achieve and maintain this year on year.
+Being a volunteer, non-profit organisation, it is up to the Group to be self sufficient financially, and we have an extremely successful fundraising system in place to achieve and maintain this year on year.
 Some groups go from month to month wondering where is the money for those tents and other equipment needed for the Jamboree going to come from, or how can we pay our bills, but not us.
 There are many fundraising opportunities throughout the year, and we count on you to get involved.
-Please read our fundraising policy to understand what the Group expects from members and their families (fundraising policy - download here).
+Please ask about our fundraising policy to understand what the Group expects from members and their families.

 Our fundraising system is unique – we believe that it doesn’t exist at any other group – as it directly benefits the youth member and the Group.
 This is because a certain percentage of the profit of most fundraising activities you participate in is set aside to assist that youth member to pay for future activities such as Cuboree or Jamboree.
-Many youth members in the past have attended their Jamboree without having to pay one cent out of their own pocket, spending money aside.
+Many youth members in the past have covered the full cost of a Cuboree or Jamboree.

-We have a strong and supportive parent committee who hold regular meetings.
+We have a strong and supportive Parent Support Group (PSG) who hold regular meetings.
 This is an ideal opportunity for you to get involved with the Group, see what goes on behind the scenes, meet other parents, and have an active involvement with the direction of your group.

 There are also a number of group activities throughout the year; these could include our annual family camp, a trivia night, and a Christmas party canoe day.